Good data practices

 Make sure your data are shareable

-- All files submitted to Dryad must abide by the terms of the Creative Commons Zero (CC0 1.0).
+- All files submitted to Dryad must abide by the terms of the Creative Commons Zero (CC0 1.0) waiver.
 Under these terms, the author releases the data to the public domain.

 - Review all files and ensure they conform to

 - If you work with vulnerable or endangered species, it may be necessary to mask location to prevent any further threat to the population.
-Please review our recommendations for responsibly sharing data collected from vulnerable species. (see tips endangered species data ).
+Please review our recommendations for responsibly sharing data collected from vulnerable species (see tips for endangered species data).

 Make sure your data are accessible

-- To maximize accessibility, reusability and preservability, share date in non-proprietary open formats when possible (see preferred formats).
+- To maximize accessibility, reusability and preservability, share data in non-proprietary open formats when possible (see preferred formats).
 This ensures your data will be accessible by most people.

 - Review files for errors.
 Common errors include missing data, misnamed files, mislabeled variables, incorrectly formatted values, and corrupted file archives.
 It may be helpful to run data validation tools before sharing.
-For example, if you are working with tabular datasets, a service like goodTables can identify missing data and data type formatting problems.
+For example, if you are working with tabular datasets, a tool like Frictionless validation can identify missing data and data type formatting problems.

-- Files compression may be necessary to reduce large file sizes or directories of files.
+- File compression may be necessary to reduce large file sizes or directories of files.
 Files can be bundled together in compressed file archives (

 .zip, .7z, .tar.gz).
 If you have a large directory of files, and there is a logical way to split it into subdirectories and compress those, we encourage you to do so.
 We recommend not exceeding 10GB each.